scholarslab/digitalpedagogy-draft/praxis.md

 Second, we wanted to include a range of resources: syllabi that discuss, organize, and present *praxis*-oriented theories and activities to students; sample lessons that themselves embody *praxis* in the sense that they detail processes and outline possible, theoretically-informed outcomes; reflective demonstrations of completed projects or showcases of the tools and processes that have gone into making a particular project, object, or system; and articles that discuss the importance of *praxis* for teaching and learning.
 It was important to us to include resources that varied in type or format and in domain of application, to show that *praxis* can enter the classroom in a variety of ways.

 Finally, we felt it important to select resources that demonstrate the interconnected, symbiotic relationships among *praxis,* theory, and product.
-All of these resources highlight this importance: that none can or should exist in isolation, and exploring one should necessarily mean exploring the others.
-We feature resources that, in our view, succeed in demonstrating that the best way to learn the value of *praxis* is by *actively engaging in it*.
+All of these resources highlight this importance: that none can or should be understood to exist in isolation, and exploring one should necessarily mean exploring the others.
+We feature resources that, in our view, succeed in demonstrating that the best way to learn is through *active engagement*.
 These resources do not just talk about the importance of *praxis* in the abstract: they provide examples of embodied, theoretically-informed learning in action.

 ## Curated Pedagogical Resources